mattpascoe/dotfiles/README.md

 Not much is done here usually.
 It just makes sure certain low level things are done like pacakge management setup.

 # Roles and Profiles
-In a similar way to the puppet roles and profiles pattern I have structured things similarly.
+In a similar way to the puppet roles and profiles pattern, I have used a similar structure.

-A role is like a profile.
+A role is a collection of profiles.
 It allows you to with a single definition, combine multiple other profile scripts together to complete a setup.
 If you do not specify a role, the DEFAULT role will be used.
+This default role basically sets the lowest common denominator for the platform and a few base settings.

-This default role will just run through all the profiles asking if you want to apply them.
+There is a `promptme` role that will just ask you if you want to install each available profile option.

 Typically a role is going to be a specific set of profiles to accoplish a specific setup.
 A role could have other actions defined in it but SHOULD just call the list of other